 \end{itemize}

 \

-The explanation $abc \explain de$ tells that $a$, $b$, and $c$ causes $d$ and $e$ according to the formula.
-The available knowledge tells that if $d$ and $e$ are the case, a possible reason is that $a$, $b$ and $c$ are as well.
+The notation $abc \explain de$ tell that $a$, $b$, and $c$ explain $d$ and $e$ according to the formula.
+The available knowledge says that if $d$ and $e$ are the case, a possible reason is that $a$, $b$ and $c$ are as well.